Ashley Alexiss Teases Instagram Fans Into A Frenzy With Purple Sequin Bikini Dance

 “Lovely view!” another enthused.

-“Very nice figure and awesome curves!!!!,” replied a third.
+“Very nice figure and awesome curves!!!!” replied a third.

 Many of the model’s numerous fans on Instagram agreed that the scenery, Alexiss, and the swimwear are all smoking hot with several leaving fire emoji comments.